Regardless of how old you are now, you’ll probably have a harder time pulling off a financially secure retirement than

 Tip: Don’t dip into retirement savings.
 Lower interest rates mean your savings may disappear more quickly as you spend.
 But no matter how tight things get, shun the temptation to borrow from your retirement savings.
 Don’t do it for any reason, not even to pay off debt.

 6. Seniors have more debt

-Earlier generations tried to enter retirement with a paid-off home and no debts.
+Earlier generations endeavored to enter retirement with a paid-off home and no debts.
 That’s harder to do today.

 Tip: Get help.
 Debt won’t go away on its own.
-For help in getting out of debt, read “Ask Stacy: What’s the Single Best Way to Pay Down Debt?”
+Check our Solutions Center for more help getting out of credit card debt.

 Many workers today are counting on working into their late 60s and early 70s.
 But poor health, a job loss or the need to care for loved ones can force people to retire before then.

 So, put your retirement savings ahead of paying for your children’s college.
 The kids have more time than you do to make up financial losses.

 8. More seniors are single

 Many find freedom in being single, but it can be difficult for one person to support a household financially.

 Tip: Don’t touch home equity.
 If your retirement is looking shaky, don’t even consider using home equity for nonessentials like remodeling.
 Treat the equity like an emergency fund.